 06 of 12

 There are many beautiful plants throughout the world, but not every pretty plant is valuable to backyard wildlife.
 Non-native plants are less easily recognized by birds, so they are not as useful for meeting birds' needs.
-If the plants are vigorous growers, they may also overwhelm and crowd out native plants birds rely on for food, shelter and nesting.
-The most invasive non-native plants often spread beyond backyards and take over in more natural habitats as well.
+If the plants are vigorous growers, they may also overwhelm and crowd out the native plants birds rely on for food, shelter, and nesting.
+The most invasive non-native plants often spread beyond yards and take over in more natural habitats as well.

 07 of 12